Monte Bennett

-While playing with the Invaders Bennett wore #91
+Bennett wore #91 while playing for the Invaders.

-Early years
+Early life

-Monte was born on April 27, 1959 in Sterling, Colorado.
-His family moved to Sterling, Kansas almost a year later.
+Monte was born in Sterling, Colorado.
+His family moved to Sterling, Kansas, almost a year later.
 He attended Sterling High School.

 College

 Monte attended Kansas State University from 1977 to 1981.
 He played Nose Tackle in college.

 Professional career

 Monte went undrafted in the 1981 Draft, with teammate Stevan Dion Clark being picked up by the New England Patriots.
 He was signed by the New Orleans Saints in 1981 and played in all 16 games, starting 6 of them.
 At the end of the year, he was cut.
 In 1987, at the age of 28, he was signed by the San Diego Chargers, who switched him from Nose tackle to Defensive end.
 He only played 3 games that year before being cut.